kevdpow/markdown-to-csv/README.md

 # markdown-to-csv

-Jupyter notebook for turning multiple Markdown files into one CSV spreadsheet
+Jupyter notebook for turning multiple Markdown files into one CSV spreadsheet.